dubzzz/fast-check/documentation/Arbitraries.md

 *&#8195;Signatures*

 - `fc.anything()`
-- `fc.anything({key?, maxDepth?, maxKeys?, withBigInt?, withBoxedValues?, withDate?, withMap?, withNullPrototype?, withObjectString?, withSet?, withTypedArray?, values?})`
+- `fc.anything({key?, depthFactor?, maxDepth?, maxKeys?, withBigInt?, withBoxedValues?, withDate?, withMap?, withNullPrototype?, withObjectString?, withSet?, withTypedArray?, values?})`

 *&#8195;with:*

 - `key?` — default: `fc.string()` — _arbitrary responsible to generate keys used for instances of objects_
+- `depthFactor?` — default: `0` — _factor to increase the probability to generate leaf values as we go deeper in the structure, numeric value >=0 (eg.: 0.1)_
 - `maxDepth?` — default: `2` — _maximal depth for generated objects (Map and Set included into objects)_
 - `maxKeys?` — default: `5` — _maximal number of keys in generated objects (Map and Set included into objects)_
 - `withBigInt?` — default: `false` — _enable `bigint` - eg.: `1n`_